<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Joaquimma Anna]]></dc:creator>

-<guid isPermaLink="false">https://www.ntrmin.org/?p=4760</guid>
+<guid isPermaLink="false">https://www.ntrmin.org/?p=6006</guid>

-<p>The post <a href="https://www.ntrmin.org/what-does-bible-say-about-birth-control/">What Does Bible Say About Birth Control</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/the-church-and-the-kingdom-of-god/">The Church and the Kingdom of God</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></description>

-<p>The post <a href="https://www.ntrmin.org/what-does-bible-say-about-birth-control/">What Does Bible Say About Birth Control</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>
+<p>The post <a href="https://www.ntrmin.org/the-church-and-the-kingdom-of-god/">The Church and the Kingdom of God</a> appeared first on <a href="https://www.ntrmin.org">ntrmin.org</a>.</p>

 ]]></content:encoded>